Meet the Board

 Marshall Tibbetts, Vice President

 Marshall is COO of Applied Cavitation, Inc. He is a Goleta native and grew up roaming the grounds of Stow House.
-He earned is Bachelors Degree in Economics at the University of California, San Diego in Economics and an MBA at Azusa Pacific University.
+He earned is Bachelors Degree in Economics at the University of California, San Diego, and an MBA at Azusa Pacific University.
 During his college years he had a construction job that involved restoration of the packing shed at Rancho La Patera, now the History Education Center.
 He currently serves on the Board of the Clean Business Investment Summit.
 Marshall was elected to the Board of GVHS in 2017 and serves as Chair of the Buildings and Grounds Committee.

 Jaime Kuczkowski, Treasurer